bp-santos/sensor-lab-net/README.md

 16/05/2024
 - Finished Lab 2 for the campus environment
 - Prepared everything to be able to start working on the Lab 3

+22/05/2024
+- Lab 2 fully functional including with data from pre installed sensors